Grooming

 Grooming ‘Difficult’/Wriggly Rabbits

 At first, keep sessions very short - even as short as 10 minutes duration.
 Work somewhere other than their normal space.
 I clip/groom rabbits on my dedicated grooming table, others use somewhere like the top of a washing machine.
 I sometimes use my lap because it can be easier to control the wrigglers and I can hold them against my body to keep them still, if needed.
+Some rabbits also just feel more secure on my lap vs the grooming table.
 I play calming music, use Pet Remedy and talk quietly to them as I work.
 Keep things chill and calm but work as quickly as you safely can.
 Offer treats regularly and take frequent breaks for cuddles and pats.
 Always offer a favourite food when you finish either before returning to their housing or just after... or both!

 Never bathe your rabbit - find out why here - Bathing your Rabbit - Don't Do it!’